Ragazoor/typed-future/README.md

 A Future based monad with typed errors.
-Designed to be a replacement for the `scala.concurrent.Future` (`StdFuture`) with minimal migration needed.
-Entirely built on top of the `StdFuture` it has the same performance and easily integrates into existing `StdFuture` based libraries.
+Designed to be a replacement for the `scala.concurrent.Future` (I'll call it StdFuture here) with minimal migration needed.
+Entirely built on top of the StdFuture, it has the same performance and easily integrates into existing StdFuture based libraries.
-It also extends the api of the `StdFuture`, which is heavily inspired by ZIO ([github link](https://github.com/zio/zio)).
+It also extends the api of the StdFuture, which is heavily inspired by ZIO ([github link](https://github.com/zio/zio)).

 If you are already used to working with typed errors I would highly